XLZH/MS2VCF/README.md

 ==================
 In order to make the script more easier to use, there are some prerequisites:

-* The Haplotypes number must be even number (eg. 2, 4, 6, 8, ...)
+* The haplotypes number must be even number (eg. 2, 4, 6, 8, ...)
 * Only one repeat is allowed in MS/MSMS (you could do multiple times with MS/MSMS)
 * All the Ref/Alt are set to A/T (it is just used to occupy a filed of VCF file)
 * Because Human is diploid, I use two adjacent haplotypes to construct the genotype of one sample.